Affiliate links on Android Authority may earn us a commission. Learn more.

 Bluetooth audio is historically a trade-off between sound and connection quality.

-Compounding the problem is the fact that the original low-bit-rate SBC codec was designed for voice compression rather than high fidelity music.
+Compounding the problem is the fact that the original low-bit-rate SBC codec was designed for voice compression rather than high-fidelity music.
 Despite subsequent revisions, third parties have stepped in to fill the void with codecs specifically designed to transmit music over Bluetooth.
-But AAC, aptX, and the upcoming LC3 codec still target lower, sustainable bit rates around 300kbps and below.
+But AAC, aptX, and the LC3 still target lower, sustainable bit rates around 300kbps and below.
 Qualcomm’s aptX HD pushes the envelope with high-end sound, but it’s still capped at 576kbps.

 LDAC can already achieve near-lossless CD playback, but sustained connectivity can be a problem.

 aptX Adaptive is Qualcomm’s alternative approach to solving the connection dropout problem.
-This codec dynamically scales its bit rate based on the radio environment, dropping down quality in congested areas to avoid glitches.
-Before aptX Lossless, aptX Adaptive still targeted a more conservative 420kbps but will now scale all the way up to greater than 1Mbps for lossless CD-quality audio.
-Qualcomm’s aptX Lossless is the first codec to claim fully lossless Bluetooth audio, bit-exact playback of CD-quality files, and also appears to have the hardware setup to sustain this high data rate.
+This codec dynamically scales its bit rate based on the radio environment, reducing quality in congested areas to avoid glitches.
+Before aptX Lossless, aptX Adaptive still targeted a more conservative 420kbps but will now scale up to greater than 1Mbps for lossless CD-quality audio.
+Qualcomm’s aptX Lossless is the first codec to claim fully lossless Bluetooth audio, bit-exact playback of CD-quality files, and it also appears to have the hardware setup to sustain this high data rate.
 For now, lossless Hi-Res (24-bit, 96kHz) tracks remain out of reach for all Bluetooth codecs currently on the market.

 Quick reference bit rates:

 - LHDC-V — 1.2Mbps

 - Samsung Seamless Codec — 88 to 512kbps

 - aptX Adaptive — 279 to 420kbps